Before my entry into the media Industry

 This coastal city comes alive during the Summer with its signature event, the New London Sailfest!

-July is the month and the entire mid month weekend (Friday/Saturday/Sunday) offers something for all family members.
+July is the month and the entire mid-month weekend (Friday/Saturday/Sunday) offers something for all family members.

 Speaking of which, there are amusement park rides, face painting, delicious food options plus sailboat and people watching.